 - See also: erlang, common-lisp, scheme, elixir, hy, lisp

-- I have 63 facts about Lisp Flavored Erlang. what would you like to know? email me and let me know how I can help.
+- Have a question about Lisp Flavored Erlang not answered here?
+Email me and let me know how I can help.

 Example code from Linguist: